ywiyogo/squeezeDet/README.md

+## Traffic Light Detection using SqueezeDet

-## _SqueezeDet:_ Unified, Small, Low Power Fully Convolutional Neural Networks for Real-Time Object Detection for Autonomous Driving
+This repository is forked from the original SqueezeDet [implementation](https://github.com/BichenWuUCB/squeezeDet.git). _SqueezeDet:_ Unified, Small, Low Power Fully Convolutional Neural Networks for Real-Time Object Detection for Autonomous Driving
 By Bichen Wu, Forrest Iandola, Peter H. Jin, Kurt Keutzer (UC Berkeley & DeepScale)

-This repository contains a tensorflow implementation of SqueezeDet, a convolutional neural network based object detector described in our paper: https://arxiv.org/abs/1612.01051.
-If you find this work useful for your research, please consider citing:

-    @inproceedings{squeezedet,
-        Author = {Bichen Wu and Forrest Iandola and Peter H. Jin and Kurt Keutzer}, Title = {SqueezeDet: Unified, Small, Low Power Fully Convolutional Neural Networks for Real-Time Object Detection for Autonomous Driving}, Journal = {arXiv:1612.01051},
-        Year = {2016}
-    }
+Some modification compared to the original code are:

+* ported from Python2 to Python3
+* add some files to deal with the [Bosch small traffic light dataset](https://hci.iwr.uni-heidelberg.de/node/6132).
+* Reduce the FIFOQueue capacity to deal with a lower performance computer and RAM.
+* Note: change `tensorflow` to `tensorflow-gpu` if you have a NVidia graphic card.

 ## Installation:

 The following instructions are written for Linux-based distros.